pymo/ppk_bluetooth/README.md

 ![Printed parts before assembly](/images/3d_print.jpg "Printed parts before assembly")

 I used [Tinkercad](https://www.tinkercad.com/) to create these models.
-If you are interested in modifying the models, you can visit this link: https://www.tinkercad.com/things/cnyYmhGWcyD
+If you are interested in modifying the 3D models, you can visit this link: https://www.tinkercad.com/things/cnyYmhGWcyD

 Assembly and wiring
 -------------------

-Cut the single core wire into five 4cm sections, strip the insulation and solder it to pad [3V] [Gnd] [A0] [A1] [A3] [A5], respectively.
+Cut the single core wire into five 4cm sections, strip the insulation and solder it to pad [3V] [A0] [A1] [A3] [A5], respectively.

 ![wiring pic](/images/wiring1.jpg)